andyjakubowski/kingly-site/src/v1/tutorials/password-meter-implementation.md

 pwdFsm(clicked submit) = submit `a2` password
 ```

-The machine definition in argument of the Kingly's machine factory is mostly a translation of the previous graph into a data structure, together with the list of events accepted by the machine and the initial state of the machine:
+The machine definition (passed as a first argument of the Kingly's machine factory) is mostly a translation of the previous graph into a data structure, together with the list of events accepted by the machine and the initial state of the machine:

+{% tufte %}
+Note that we defined in our implementation the content of the password field as event data for the `TYPED_CHAR` event instead of just the new character keyed in.
+This is a better choice as it accounts for keys that are not associated with visible characters, such as backspace.
+{% endtufte %}

 ```js
 // The simplest update function possible :-)